hangnguyen81/statistics-of-farms/README.md

 * Run command `npm run test`

 ## TODO more
+* Add UI for managing farm data and user
 * Add E2E testing for app with Cypress

 ## Demo pictures of project